cillianfisher/FinalWebsite/README.md

 <br><br><br>
 <img src="pics/cillian.jpg" alt="don" width="300"/>
 <br>
-Cillian is a senior studying Finance.
+Cillian is a senior also studying Finance.

 ## More